azarketa/Thermodynamics-theoretical-pills/source/24_Exergy_of_closed_and_open_systems.md

 \end{aligned}
 $$

-:::{admonition} Important: exergy transfer interpretation
-:class: warning
-Each exergy transfer mechanism corresponds to a **potential for useful work**:
+:::{warning} Important: exergy transfer interpretation Each exergy transfer mechanism corresponds to a **potential for useful work**:

 * **Heat exergy** decreases with the temperature level of the source.